pinkbxi/CustomC/README.md

 Everything is well documented in the code but I'll try to make this an documentation

-Every funcion does not need color input
+Every funcion does not require color input it is optinal

 # CustomC.Print(string Input, ConsoleColor."your selected color");
     it basically works like normal Console.WriteLine() just that you can add colors easier